fvandillen/fvandillen.github.io/content/post/azure-synapse-kill-query.md

 draft: false
 author: ["Florian van Dillen"]
 tags: ["Azure", "Synapse", "Performance"]
-summary: Explains how to kill a Synapse query that is stuck in SQL serverless pool.
+description: Explains how to kill a Synapse query that is stuck in SQL serverless pool.
-ShowToc: true
+toc: true
+comments: false
 ---

 # Introduction